LaVine, Markkanen lead Bulls past Raptors, 114-102

 TIP-INS

 Raptors: Coach Nick Nurse said it “remains to be seen” if Siakam, VanVleet, Lowry and Anunoby will play again this season. … Johnson’s previous high was 26 points for Detroit in a win over Cleveland on Jan.
-30, 2018. … Harris’ previous best was 16 points in a loss to Memphis on Saturday.
+30, 2018. … Harris’ previous best was 16 points in a loss to Memphis on Saturday. … F Yuta Watanabe (right ankle) played nine minutes before exiting the game.

-Bulls: The Bulls were without C Daniel Theis (strained right hip) and F Troy Brown Jr. (sprained left ankle).
+Bulls: The Bulls were without C Daniel Theis (strained right hip) and F Troy Brown Jr. (sprained left ankle). … Chicago shot 54.2% overall and made 17 of 36 3-pointers.

 UP NEXT